GoOz/Niepce/README.md

 You need to find yourself a hosting provider who serves static files (which should be every provider actually) and have NodeJS (>=16) installed as well.

 Once this is done, you need to run `npm i && npm run build` to install the dependencies and build your site, then point the Apache config to the folder `_site`, this is where your portfolio is generated and what should be served.
-Everything else is just there to generated this folder.
+Everything else is just there to generate this folder.

 ## Final words